DebugPrivilege/InsightEngineering/Kernel Forensics/Section 3: KMUTEX/README.md

 Now delete all the files from the **C:\Temp** folder.

-# Code Sample - Race Condition
+# Code Sample - Mutex

 In order to demonstrate this demo.
 Please follow the following steps: